gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 One factor of the toe box is which toe profile it fits well.
 Different manufacturers give different amounts of guidance on this, but it’s worth keeping in mind that a very pointy shoe might not do well on feet that don’t have much length difference between the toes, and vice versa.
-A good giveaway for this is when you can find a size that fits the pinkie toe side of your feet snugly, but is too tight or too loose on the big toe, and the size that makes your big toe fit either squishes your pinkie toes or gives them too much room.
+A good giveaway for this is when you can find a size that fits the pinky toe side of your feet snugly, but is too tight or too loose on the big toe, and the size that makes your big toe fit either squishes your pinky toes or gives them too much room.

-Furthermore, when you look at the toebox from the side, you can determine that some are more flat while others give your toes a lot of vertical space.
+Furthermore, when you look at the toebox from the side, you can see that some are more flat while others give your toes a lot of vertical space.
 The latter indicate a shoe that wants your toes curled up against the front of the toebox, while a flatter toebox accomodates a less pressurised, more natural fit.

 #### Men’s & Women’s?
 What’s the Deal?

 <!-- * often a conglomerate of factors: women’s models generally a narrower, lower volume foot, AND ALSO softer or built for less body weight -->
-If you studied many manufacturers’ product catalogues, you’ve probably encountered ‘Men’s’ and ‘Women’s’ variants of the same shoe model.
+If you studied many manufacturers’ product catalogues, you have probably encountered ‘Men’s’ and ‘Women’s’ variants of the same shoe model.
 Usually, these variants combine several of the shoe last and shoe design choices mentioned so far.
 Of course, every manufacturer treats this differently, but it’s a safe assumption that a Women’s variant will be built on a somewhat narrower and lower volume last, and may be designed for lower bodyweight climbers, with a slightly softer midsole and maybe even with a stickier outsole rubber.
 For mysterious reasons, the Men’s variants usually come in a strong primary colour scheme (yellow or red dominant) while Women’s variants often sport secondary colours (mainly teal or purple).